Introduction

 The SPHN initiative has promoted the development of the SPHN Ecosystem [Österle et al. 2021] which encapsulates multiple components to allow exchange and reuse of human-related data (see Figure 2):

-The Data Coordination Center (DCC) defines the SPHN Dataset, a high-level “data model” describing the meaning of the data (semantics) to be represented.
-For example, what is an allergy and which kind of information should be provided to describe it.
-In more detail, the SPHN Dataset semantically defines health-related concepts (or terms) used in health research in Switzerland (Pillar 1).
+The DCC defines the SPHN Dataset, describes the meaning of the data (i.e. semantics) to be represented.
+For example, what is an allergy and which information should be provided with it to describe a specific allergy.
+The SPHN Dataset semantically defines health-related concepts (or terms) used in health research in Switzerland (Pillar 1).
 Note that “dataset” here basically refers to metadata of the actual health data to be used, e.g. attributes or field names defined in a clinical health record.

-The high-level “data model” and metadata specified in the SPHN Dataset is then represented in a common format to facilitate data exchange, namely in RDF (Resource Description Framework) (Pillar 2).
-The result is the SPHN RDF Schema that indicates the concepts and rules to follow for generating structured clinical datasets following the FAIR principles.
+The semantics specified in the SPHN Dataset are then represented in a common format to facilitate data exchange, namely in RDF (Resource Description Framework) (Pillar 2).
+This is the SPHN RDF Schema that indicates the concepts and rules to follow for generating structured clinical datasets following the FAIR principles.

 For facilitating the use and integration of external (national and international) standard terminologies and classifications, a Terminology Service [Krauss et al. 2021] has been put in place to automatically transform existing health-related standards into the RDF format and make them accessible to both data providers and data users (researchers) for connecting and/or representing data with these standards.